 I am leaving behind all my possessions to you as I no longer will require the use of any.
 Please use the instructions in my will as a guide to help.

 On the opposite side of the note was a hand drawn topographical map of Waterloo Mountain, some 20 miles away from the Granger home.

-Granger Taylor grew up in the town of Duncan, Vancouver Island.
+Granger Taylor grew up in the town of Duncan on Vancouver Island.
 By all accounts he was an eccentric genius and a veritable savant with mechanical devices.
 At the age of fourteen, he built a functioning single cylinder automobile, adopted for display by a local museum.
-At seventeen he rebuilt an abandoned bulldozer, forsaken as hopeless by other mechanics.
-In his early twenties he cut a trail over a half mile long into dense wilderness to recover a derelict locomotive engine.
-Not only did he recover it, but he managed to restore it to its original condition and sell the fully operational engine to the Province of British Columbia.
+At seventeen, he rebuilt an abandoned bulldozer, forsaken as hopeless by other mechanics.
+In his early twenties, he cut a trail over a half-mile long into dense wilderness to recover a derelict locomotive engine.
+Not only did he recover it, but he managed to restore it to its original condition and sold the fully operational engine to the Province of British Columbia.
 After receiving his pilot’s license, he purchased and restored a vintage Kitty Hawk warplane, which eventually sold for $20,000.
-He accomplished these feats having dropped out of school before graduating the eighth grade.
+He accomplished all these feats after having dropped out of school before graduating the eighth grade.

-By the mid seventies Granger’s interests began to turn to more esoteric machines as he became fascinated with UFO’s.
-He went as far to build a flying saucer replica in the woods of his parent’s property, complete with bed and wood burning stove, in which he lived.
-It was here that he began receiving messages from an alien intelligence that communicated with him telepathically; a claim that was met with skepticism but little alarm as his friends attributed it to his eccentric personality.
+By the mid-70s, Granger’s interests began to turn to more esoteric machines as he became fascinated with UFOs.
+He went as far to build a flying saucer replica in the woods of his parent’s property, complete with a bed and a wood burning stove, in which he lived.
+It was here that he began receiving messages from an alien intelligence that communicated with him telepathically, a claim that was met with skepticism but little alarm as his friends attributed it to his eccentric personality.